Skip to content

 Working together to start your child off on the right foot.

 There is no registration for transportation.
 All students living in the bus zone are automatically assigned to the bus based on the address provided to the school.
-During the last week of August, transportation information for September is mailed directly to families of JK and SK students in the bus zone.
+At the end of August, transportation information for September will be available in your Parent Portal at www.stswr.ca.

 Sign up for delays and cancellations alerts